Overview

 CLI Overrides

-Override variables from the command line using flag syntax:Examples
+Override variables from the command line using flag syntax:--my-var matches my_var, so you can use natural CLI conventions:

 Given this script:summarize-topic.md